 Religion and culture were so interwoven that it was simply a given that many Pacific families placed their children and young people into faith-based education, including boarding schools.
 Government education scholarships brought some Pacific young people to Aotearoa New Zealand, where they were expected to excel with minimal practical or emotional support.

 Pacific survivors in State and faith-based care were subjected to high levels of physical and sexual abuse.
 Pacific survivors talked about acts of violence that often came with racist verbal abuse targeted at their ethnic identities, languages, cultures, and physical characteristics, especially their skin colour.
-Pacific survivors were separated from their kāinga (families), which created a disconnection from their language, culture and identities.
+Pacific survivors were separated from their kainga (families), which created a disconnection from their language, culture and identities.
 They told the Inquiry how their ethnicity was grouped together with Māori or other ethnicities under ‘Polynesian’, or incorrectly recorded, or not recorded at all.

-Many Pacific survivors endured profound struggles with belonging, identity and self-worth after being disconnected from their kāinga, communities, culture, values and language.
+Many Pacific survivors endured profound struggles with belonging, identity and self-worth after being disconnected from their kainga, communities, culture, values and language.
 The effects of this cultural neglect were exacerbated by the targeted racial abuse they were subjected to.
 These acts transgressed the core Pacific cultural concept of the vā, or the “space between” that holds people and things together.
 Some survivors lost their faith because of being taken away from their families or being abused in faith-based care.

 The personal factors that contributed to Pacific children, young people and adults being placed into care also meant they were more vulnerable to being abused and neglected in care.
 This was due to societal attitudes and discrimination based on racism, ableism, disablism, sexism, homophobia, transphobia and negative stereotypes about children and young people, poverty and welfare dependency.